10 facts about James' Laid album

 Neil Young performs on Centerstage in 1992.
 Picture: Paul Natkin/Getty Images

 James supported Neil Young on several of his shows on the west coast of the United States with an acoustic set.
 They then continued touring the US playing acoustic rather than electric shows and this angered their record company until a staff member attended one of their gigs.
-This went on to lay the foundations for Laid's more stripped-down sound on Laid.
+This went on to lay the foundations for Laid's more stripped-down sound.

 5. Laid wasn't the album's lead single